Apply function to each element of array on GPU

 Input and output arrays cannot change shape or size.

-Functions like rand
+Functions like rand do not support

 size specifications.
 Arrays of random numbers have independent streams